emoto-kc-ak/-supersami-react-native-foreground-service/Installation.md

 	}
 ```
 By overriding these methods you are instructing java to emit the interactions of the notification on both dead and background state.
-Finally we will declear our main Function - ForegroundEmitter
+Finally, we will declare our main Function - ForegroundEmitter
 ```